Abonnema: Climate

+In Abonnema, the wet season is overcast and warm, the dry season is hot and mostly overcast, and it is oppressive year round.
+Over the course of the year, the temperature typically varies from 71 °F to 87 °F. Muggy conditions are least common in January.

-Abonnema today
+Abonnema Today

 Abonnema grew to become a flourishing major Nigerian seaport during the colonial era.
 It was host to many European companies.
 One such company was the Royal Niger Company, which later metamorphosed into U.A.C.

 Abonnema is the headquarters of Akuku-Toru Local Government Area of Rivers State in Nigeria.